heiner/dylaniki/Modern_Times.md

 some cases, the whole arrangement is “borrowed”.

 That's five out of ten.
-Furthermore, I'd be very surprised if the music to <em>Spirit on the Water</em> is Dylan's own.
+Furthermore, I'd be very surprised if the music to *Spirit on the Water* is Dylan's own.
 Thunder on the Mountain could be by anyone, and probably is.
 That leaves us with three songs where the music is – at least until proven otherwise – truly “by Bob Dylan”.